 Both of these structures have their own pros and cons, and your choice will depend largely on your business goals and expectations.
 But in general, one usually comes out on top as a better choice for most businesses.
 Have we piqued your interest?
 Read through this guide and by the time you’re done, you’ll have a good idea of which option to choose, no long brainstorming sessions necessary.

 What Is a General Partnership?

-A general partnership is one of the simplest business structures to form and operate.
-This type of business entity is unincorporated, and there is no formal startup process necessary to create one.
-The only thing you need to do in order to begin operating a general partnership is to start working with at least one other person.
+This type of business entity is unincorporated, and there’s no formal startup process necessary to create one.
+The only thing you need to do to begin operating a general partnership is to start working with at least one other person.

-The general partnership is very similar to a sole proprietorship in the way that the business is not considered to be a separate legal entity by the government.
-Instead, your state and federal government view your general partnership as as mere extension of you and your partner(s) as individuals.
-You don’t even need to name your business, as a general partnership can legally operate using the personal names of you and your co-owners.
+The general partnership is very similar to a sole proprietorship in that neither business type is considered to be a separate legal entity by the government.
+Instead, your state and federal government view your general partnership as a mere extension of you and your partner(s) as individuals.
+You don’t even need to name your business because a general partnership can legally operate using one of its members’ personal names.